- Kerala Backwaters

 Mahabalipuram is famous for its 7th and 8th-century temples established by the Pallava Dynasty.
 The Group of Monuments here, a UNESCO World Heritage Site, comprises the domed Shore Temple dedicated to Shiva and Lord Vishnu, and the ‘Ratha’ cave temples carved from rocks into the shape of chariots, or decorated with incredible bas reliefs.
 Spend this afternoon at leisure.
 B, D

 Day 5 Mahabalipuram-Puducherry

-Transfer to the fascinating former French colony of Puducherry, also known as Pondicherry.
+Transfer to the fascinating former French colony of Puducherry, also known as Pondicherry (60 miles, two hours).
 Stop en route at the Auroville Ashram to see this ongoing experiment in human unity.
 This community, eight kilometres outside of Puducherry, was founded in 1968 by Mirra Alfassa, 'the Mother', the former companion and spiritual collaborator of Sri Aurobindo, the influential philosopher and yogi.
 The community was founded on a concept of human unity through diversity, and today the township has more than 2,000 residents.

 Day 6 Puducherry

 Annexed by the French East India Company Puducherry was largely a French settlement until 1962.
 Enjoy an included tour of this historic town to admire quaint colonial buildings and boulevards, then take a rickshaw ride through the French and Indian Quarters.
 The French Quarter was built along the line of the coast on sand dunes.
 If the elegant, colonial-style buildings that line the wide streets look familiar, it's because it was used as a location for the movie The Life of Pi.
 As you pass through, admire the colourful yellow, peach and pink hues of the buildings.
 B, D